TheGlitch3K/Labs/documentation/project_overview.md

             "but avoid giving specific financial advice.
-Always remind users to do their own research\n" "and consult with licensed financial advisors for personalized advice.\n" "When provided with chart context, use this information to give more accurate and relevant responses.\n" "Consider the current symbol, timeframe, price, and active indicators when formulating your answers."
+Always remind users to do their own research\n" "and consult with licensed financial advisors for personalized advice.\n" "When provided with chart context, use this information to give more accurate and relevant responses.\n" "Consider the current symbol, timeframe, price, and active indicators when formulating your answers.\n" "You can perform complex analysis and calculations based on the provided data."
         )

     def generate_response(self, prompt, chart_context=None):